bhochhi/design-pattern-guide/README.md

 __Exception Handling__
 * _Catch Specific Exceptions_ Catch exceptions as specific as possible.
 Catch only the exceptions for which you can react in a meaningful manner.
 * _Catch Where You can React in Meaningful Way_ Only catch exceptions when you can react in a meaningful way, Otherwise, let someone up in the call stact react to it.
+* _Use Exceptions instead of Return Codes of null_ In an exceptional case, throw an exception when your method cannot do its job.
+Don't accept or return null.
+Don't return error codes.

 A